-Working hard and putting lots of effort into progressing your career can be incredibly rewarding.
+Workaholics work hard and put lots of effort into progressing their career, this can be incredibly rewarding.
 But, it can also leave you with very little spare time and make it difficult for you to juggle all of the other aspects of your life, such as seeing your friends, getting your chores done, and making healthy meals for yourself.

 If you’re starting to feel like there aren’t enough hours in the day and you’ve been neglecting certain responsibilities as a result, it’s worth looking for some solutions.
 Here, we’re going to outline three time-saving hacks for workaholics that will make your life easier and help you to achieve the perfect work-life balance.

 The average Brit spend 208 hours a year doing household tasks, according to research from Airtasker.
 Think about what workaholics could do with all the extra time if they were to outsource some of their chores!

 In the past, only the wealthiest of people could afford to have their household tasks taken off their hands.
 But, there are now plenty of companies that will help you out for a small fee — and you can often find and book the services you need with a few taps on your phone.